InnoPaaS API Getting Started Guide

 ### Common Request Headers

-where Authorization and AppKey can only be obtained after creating an AppKey on the InnoPaaS platform
+Authorization and AppKey can only be obtained after creating an AppKey on the InnoPaaS platform

-<table data-header-hidden><thead><tr><th width="97.7890625"></th><th width="142.16796875"></th><th width="111.828125"></th><th width="133.48046875"></th><th></th></tr></thead><tbody><tr><td>No.</td><td>Field</td><td>Data Type</td><td>Required</td><td>Description</td></tr><tr><td>1</td><td>Content-Type</td><td>String</td><td>Yes</td><td>Value is "application/json;charset=utf-8"; request body is JSON</td></tr><tr><td>2</td><td>AppKey</td><td>String</td><td>Yes</td><td>ApiKey, application access KEY</td></tr><tr><td>3</td><td>Authorization</td><td>String</td><td>Yes</td><td>Application authorization access token</td></tr></tbody></table>
+<table data-header-hidden><thead><tr><th width="97.7890625"></th><th width="142.16796875"></th><th width="111.828125"></th><th width="133.48046875"></th><th></th></tr></thead><tbody><tr><td>No.</td><td>Field</td><td>Data Type</td><td>Required</td><td>Description</td></tr><tr><td>1</td><td>Content-Type</td><td>String</td><td>Yes</td><td>The value is "application/json;charset=utf-8", and the request content is JSON</td></tr><tr><td>2</td><td>AppKey</td><td>String</td><td>Yes</td><td>ApiKey, application access key</td></tr><tr><td>3</td><td>Authorization</td><td>String</td><td>Yes</td><td>Authorization token for application access</td></tr></tbody></table>

-**Headers example code**
+**Headers sample code**

 ```python